idapt/idapt/README.md

 - Certbot (in nginx container) for SSL certificates using Let's Encrypt for custom domains
 - OAuth2 Proxy for authentication at nginx level (for keycloak)
 - Ollama for simple local integrated LLM model and Embeddings provider

+The local version do not have any authentication system.